jeanlouisnico/CWatM-spinetoolbox/docs/Tutorial.md

 The most important one is the ***PathRoot*** parameter_name in the FILE_PATHS entity.
 Locate where the input files were saved on the machine.
 Other filepaths that needs attention are: **FILE_PATHS\PathMeteo**, and if necessary the **FILE_PATHS\Excel_settings_file parameter_names**.

 The last parameter that requires to be changed is due to the use of Toolbox, this is the output folder location FILE_PATHS\PathOut.

+!!!
+Tip

+    If you have first imported the CWatM database from the json file, the output database alternative already exists.
+Either change the alternative name for the output variables or simply delete the parameters.

 One of the feature of running CWatM with Toolbox is that you can run all your scenarios in parallel.
 These parallelisation of the runs is automatically handled by Toolbox.
 However, since CWatM is writing outputs after every loop, the output folder will need to be defined relative to the path of the scenario.
 Simply replace the string in the **FILE_PATHS\PathOut** to `./output`.
 Toolbox will then create an output folder for every scenario and will avoid reading and writing to the same output files.